pymacaron/pymacaron-core/README.rst

 PyMacaron Core
 ==============

-A python framework that takes a Swagger/OpenAPI specification of a json REST api and spawns a Flask server and/or a client library implementing it.
+A python framework that takes the Swagger/OpenAPI representation of a json REST api and spawns a Flask server implementing it, as well as a client library to call that api.

 'pymacaron-core' is an underlying layer for the [pymacaron](https://github.com/pymacaron/pymacaron)